ihainan/useful-scripts/README.md

 - Install and set up [frp server](https://github.com/fatedier/frp) (random password).
 - Install and configure Samba (Save files in /var/local/samba).
 - Install and configure Aria2 / Aria2NG.

+## better-shanbay.js

+A [TamperMonkey](https://www.tampermonkey.net/) Javascript which can make your Shanbay better.

+- Automatically expand all the definitions of a word.
+- Switch to community contributing notes if there's no your own note.
+- Pronounce words in the review page one by one.